 A great place to take a break from sightseeing is at one of Taipei’s many bubble tea shops.
 While you can get this now-common drink around the world, bubble tea originated in Taiwan and is still incredibly popular there.
 You won’t have much trouble finding bubble tea shops in Taipei, with Ten Ren’s Tea and Chun Shui Tang being two of the largest brands.
 Whether you try the original pearl milk tea or something more exotic, it’s another opportunity to treat your tastebuds to Taiwan’s food scene.

 Not far from the Taipei Fine Arts Museum, this is another historic temple dedicated to the Taiwanese folk religion.
 There are concepts like Feng Shui and Confucian principles at play in its deliberate and ornate design.
 Take your time to appreciate the meticulous design in elements like the stone lions and dragon columns as well as the vivid murals on the walls.

 Taiwan is quite fond of the idea of creative parks, an initiative which takes disused areas, reclaims, and converts them into artistic spaces.
 Two of the best in Taipei are the Huashan 1914 Creative Park and the Songshan Cultural and Creative Park.
 Inside each of these creative parks you’ll find exhibits, venues, and trendy options for food and drinks.

-Day 3 in Taipei
+Taipei Itinerary: Day 3

 For the last of your 3 days in Taipei, it’s a good idea to leave the city behind and head out to Taiwan’s other fantastic destinations.
 Even though you could easily spend more time in Taiwan, you won’t want to pass up the opportunity to do one of these Taipei day trips.